 Breakouts on the back or chest are most often caused by excess oil with warmth from perspiration plus friction, especially in cases where working out is not followed by a shower (or some cases, also preceded by one).
 It can also be caused by residue from dryer sheets.
 Here are a few tips and suggestions on clearing up body breakouts and keeping them away :

-✦ Exfoliation – use exfoliating body gloves or bath brush every time you shower.
+✦ Exfoliation – use exfoliating body gloves or cloth every time you shower.
 Make sure you are gentle and use circular, then up and down motions, alternately.

-✦ Treat with 5% BPO lotion (watch out for bleaching of clothes or sheets) if you have many blackheads together with blemishes, or a BHA gel if there are mild blemishes with irritation.
+✦ Treat with 5% BPO lotion (watch out for bleaching of clothes or sheets) if you have many blackheads together with blemishes, or an AHA serum for body if there are blemishes with irritation.
 Professional advice before purchase is recommended.

 ✦ Wear breathable materials that are not too scratchy, nor too tight, preferably cotton.
 Make sure you leave enough time after working out to shower, and change your clothes!
 Sweat is irritating to pore linings when left on for too long.
 This is a significant source of body breakouts.